 11. These dogs require special nail care

-While most of the grooming tips for this breed is similar to other wirehaired types, the nail care is different.
+While most of the grooming tips for this breed are similar to other wirehaired types, nail care is different.
 As soon as you hear that the nails are tapping on the floor when the dog is walking, you must get them trimmed.
 Otherwise, your pet will be faced with such unfortunate health problems as hangnails, and even arthritis.
-Meanwhile, the dog can accidently hurt itself or family members.
+Meanwhile, the dog can accidentally hurt itself or family members.

 12. Check for Tips and Fleas in the Summer